-The Lily project focuses on wellbeing services for a self-serve supporting environment according to third-age people’s needs from the viewpoint of ICT and taking account the whole human life cycle.
+Lily project focuses on well-being services for self-serve supporting environment according to third age people needs from the viewpoint of ICT and taking account the whole human life-cycle.
 The basic target group is 55+ aged people and the other target groups considered are health and social care giving personnel, local authorities, family members, relatives and friends, service providers, content suppliers, retailers and merchandisers.
 Lily solutions will be developed using industry-adopted and emerging technologies such as web 3.0 standards, including web services and semantic technologies, video technologies, touch-screens and a variety of end-user devices and interfaces.
 Co-operational models will be bases for creating value network’s business models.
-Lily solutions will be developed on a base of three existing systems and piloted in two real living environments.
+Lily solutions will be developed on a base on three existing systems and piloted in two real living environments.
 For the new user interfaces the project will pilot sensory environments using printed electronics.

-LILY will prototype necessary products and services.
-Pre-industrial prototypes of the products, validated in 2 pilot sites, will be available at the end of the project.
+LILY will prototype the needed products and services.
+Pre-industrial prototypes of the products, validated in 2 pilot sites will be available at the end of the project.
 The expected benefits: for older persons, the increase of the quality of life, independent living and better decision taking ability.
 For the helpers: communication efficiency, increase cost-benefit standards.
 For the SMEs and service providers: advanced products demanded by users and a big market opportunity.
-As an outcome, a set of business models are created which are easy to replicate to new sites.
+As an outcome a set of business models are created which are easy to replicate to new sites.

 |Oulu University of Applied Sciences||R&D||Finland||www.oamk.fi|

 |The Districal Joint Municipal Authority of Health Care in Raahe, Siikajoki, Pyhäjoki and Vihanti||End User||Finland||www.ras.fi|

 |The Chamber of Commerce and Industry of the Creuse area||End User||France||www.cci-creuse.com|